SamuelEarl/fanny-pack-ui-old/DOCUMENTATION.md

 ## Step 3: Bump the version number up
 You have to make sure that the package name and package version combination don't exist already; if so, the package will not be published on npm.
-So you need to bump up the version number in the main `package.json` file before you continue.
+So you need to bump up the version number in the `package.json` file (that is in the root directory) before you continue.

 ## Step 4: Push your updates to GitHub